syncthing/docs/users/faq-parts/usage.rst

 How do I access the web GUI from another computer?
 --------------------------------------------------

 The default listening address is 127.0.0.1:8384, so you can only access the GUI from the same machine.
 This is for security reasons.
-To access the web GUI from another computer, change the ``GUI listen address`` through the web UI from ``127.0.0.1:8384`` to
-``0.0.0.0:8384`` or change the config.xml:
+To access it from another computer, change the ``GUI listen address`` option in the web GUI from ``127.0.0.1:8384`` to ``0.0.0.0:8384``, or change the ``config.xml``:

 .. code-block:: xml